acumos/acumos-r-client/README.md

 To create a deployment component, use `acumos::compose()` with the functions to expose.
 If type specs are not defined, they default to `c(x="character")`.

-The component consists of a bundle `component.amc` which is a ZIP file with `meta.json` defining the component and its metadata, `component.bin` the binary payload, `component.proto` with the protobuf specs and `component.swagger.yaml` with the Swagger API definition.
+The component consists of a bundle `component.zip` which is a ZIP file with `meta.json` defining the component and its metadata, `component.bin` the binary payload, `component.proto` with the protobuf specs and `component.swagger.yaml` with the Swagger API definition.

 Please consult R documentation page for details, i.e., use `?compose` in R.